Agent Context Management

 When to update:

-The skill provides a consistent, low-friction workflow for updating context.
-Install it and use it regularly.
+The skill provides a consistent, low-friction workflow for updating project state.
+Install the thrum Claude Code plugin and use it regularly.

 Sync Selectively